Nexus-Mods/nexus_semantic_logger/README.md

 * traces
 * metrics
     * statsd is automatically attached to datadog runtime metrics and may also be used for custom metrics.
-    * `ResponseCodeStatsMiddleware` is included to capture response code metrics from rack applications

 ### Customise log level per logger